bbose2023/US_Accident_Analysis/README.md

 # US_Accident_Analysis:

 The US-Accidents dataset is a comprehensive collection of traffic accident data from across all states in the United States.
-This dataset aggregates information sourced from  [Link text](nhtsa.gov).
+This dataset aggregates information sourced from  [here](nhtsa.gov).
 The National Highway Traffic Safety Administration (NHTSA) is a federal agency within the U.S. Department of Transportation, dedicated to ensuring the safety of motor vehicles and their occupants.
 NHTSA collects and analyzes data related to motor vehicle crashes, aiding in the identification of safety issues and the development of countermeasures.
 One key system employed by NHTSA is the Fatality Analysis Reporting System (FARS), which provides data on fatal injuries resulting from motor vehicle traffic crashes in the U.S. Users can run custom queries using the FARS Query System or download comprehensive datasets from their FTP site, covering data from 1975 to 2022.